meshuggahtas/TASSS/README.md

 This project does not host copyrighted content.

 ### Website links
-- Links to copyrighted material
-Do not request or post links to any illegal or copyrighted content.
+- Do not request or post links to any illegal or copyrighted content.

-Link shortners of any kind for any link are prohibited.
+- Link shortners of any kind for any link are prohibited.